NEW: The B2B Creator Award: Nigeria Edition is now live 👉🏽 Nominate now

 Short answer: yes.

-Longer answer: you can’t afford not to have one.
+Longer answer: You can’t afford not to have a LinkedIn profile.

-But after working with dozens of B2B founders and seeing firsthand what LinkedIn can do, I can tell you: having a presence here is non-negotiable if you’re serious about growth.
+But after working with dozens of professionals and seeing firsthand what LinkedIn can do, I can tell you: having a presence on the platform is non-negotiable if you’re serious about growth.

 Let’s break it down simply.